 It’s important to understand that not every woman is right for the vaginal birth after cesarean procedure.
 If the issue that necessitated the original C-section is still present, then a vaginal birth will not be recommended.

 Other factors that negatively affect VBAC success rates include:

-If vaginal birth after cesarean is recommend, the procedure itself is very similar to traditional vaginal birth.
-More intense monitoring is required to ensure that labor and birth is progressing normally.
+If vaginal birth after cesarean is recommended, the procedure itself is very similar to traditional vaginal birth.
+More intense monitoring is required to ensure that labor and birth are progressing normally.
 Around 25% of VBAC attempts end in a C-section, so it is important to temper expectations.

 Request VBAC Information Today

 Vaginal birth after cesarean (VBAC) provides women with the chance to experience vaginal delivery, even if a C-section has been performed.
 We are affiliated with the Women’s Hospital at Saddleback Memorial Medical Center who is fully equipped to handle VBAC deliveries.
 Request more information about VBAC today: call (949) 829-5500 or request an appointment online.